sasho2k/discord-word-of-the-day/README.md

 #### [Job.py](https://github.com/sasho2k/discord-word-of-the-day/blob/master/job.py)
 > Job holds functions and classes needed to scrape and retrieve the word of the day from the target website. *Wordnik daily word of the day vs. Wordnik word of the day archive.*
 >
-> The task of `word_of_the_day()` is to retrieve the word of the day via helper functions and return one of two things; A error code or a word_of_the_day object (Also declared here in job.py).
+> The task of `word_of_the_day()` is to retrieve the word of the day via helper functions and return one of two things; A error code or a `word_of_the_day` object (Also declared here in job.py).
 This function also takes in a date, which is normally set to the current date in order to get the current word of the day.
-In the future, users will be able to request a previous word of the day via the chat *(if they supply a valid date of course)*.
+Users are able to request a previous word of the day via the chat *(if they supply a valid date of course)*.
 >
 > *Error codes*
 > - 200 =  Did not receive 200 response from request.